Dickeya chrysanthemi

 No

-Reference established eggplant as a host.
-No evidence that seed is a pathway for this pathogen.
+No references found indicating that eggplant seed is a pathway for this pathogen.

 Kahn, Furuya, Ura and Matsuyama.
 2000.
 Rapid identification of Erwinia chrysanthemi isolated from soft rotted eggplant and Phalaenpsis sp. by lipid and fatty acid profiling.
 J. Fac.
 Agric.
 Kyushu Univer.
 44: 257-263